rlworkgroup/garage/docs/user/docker_dev.md

-# Build garage docker image from source
+# Build garage Docker image from source

-Garage source comes with a Makefile that contains recipes for building different garage docker images.
+Garage source comes with a Makefile that contains recipes for building and running different Docker configurations for garage

-Garage uses multi-stage docker builds with the Docker BuildKit backend.
+Garage uses multi-stage Docker builds with the Docker BuildKit backend.
 The BuildKit backend is opt-in and needs to be enabled by setting environment variable `DOCKER_BUILDKIT=1` in your shell.
 The Makefile takes care of that for you.

-The important docker related `make` targets are:
+The important Docker related `make` targets are:

-- `run-dev`: builds and runs the docker image with your copy of garage source installed.
+- `run-dev`: builds and runs the Docker image with your copy of garage source installed.
 This builds the `garage-dev` target in Dockerfile and the resulting image is tagged as `rlworkgroup/garage-dev`
 - `run-dev-nvidia`: same as `run-dev` with CUDA 10.2 and cuDNN for taking